Last Updated on January 16, 2023 by Pinpoint 250

 This is not optimal.
 Distilled water in a coffee machine is not recommended because it can be quite corrosive.

-We know we need minerals to make the water a little harder to get the best-tasting coffee.
+We need minerals to make the water a little harder to get the best-tasting coffee.

 As a result, pure RO (Reverse Osmosis) is undesirable.
 Some home units are available, but they produce too soft water.